Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Related Work

 \section{Related Work}

 \textbf{Learning invariant representations}.
 Due to the limitations of covariate shift, particularly in the context of image data, most current research on domain adaptation primarily revolves around addressing conditional shift.
-This approach focuses on learning invariant representations across domains, a concept explored in works such as \cite{ganin2016domain,zhao2018adversarial,saito2018maximum,mancini2018boosting,yang2020curriculum,wang2020learning,li2021t,ijcai2022p493,zhao2021madan}.
+This approach focuses on learning invariant representations across domains, a concept explored in works such as \cite{ganin2016domain,zhao2018adversarial,saito2018maximum,mancini2018boosting,yang2020curriculum,wang2020learning,li2021t,ijcai2022p493,zhao2021madan,kong2022partial,wen2024training}.
 These invariant representations are typically obtained by applying appropriate linear or nonlinear transformations to the input data.
 The central challenge in these methods lies in enforcing the invariance of the learned representations.
 Various techniques are employed to achieve this, such as maximum classifier discrepancy \citep{saito2018maximum}, domain discriminator for adversarial training \citep{ganin2016domain,zhao2018adversarial,zhao2021madan}, moment matching \citep{peng2019moment}, and relation alignment loss \citep{wang2020learning}.
 However, all these methods assume label distribution invariance across domains.
 Consequently, when label distributions vary across domains, these methods may perform well only in the overlapping regions of label distributions across different domains, encountering challenges in areas where distributions do not overlap.
 To overcome this, recent progress focuses on learning invariant representations conditional on the label across domains \citep{gong2016domain,ghifary2016scatter,tachet2020domain}.
 One of the challenges in these methods is that the labels in the target domain are unavailable.
-Moreover, these methods do not guarantee that the learned representations align consistently with the true relevant information.
+Moreover, these methods do not guarantee that the learned representations align consistently with the true relevant information. {A recent work \cite{kong2022partial} introduces high-level invariant variables, which differ from traditional invariant variables by identifying them through the transfer of domain index-based variant variables to invariant ones.
+However, this approach remains limited to the context of invariant label distributions across domains.}